-Test 1 will cover the simplified single-bus microprocessor and some software programming specific to the 80x86 processor.
+Test 1 will microprocessor architecture and software programming specific to the 80x86 processor.

 Test 2 will cover software programming and hardware design specific to the 8086 maximum-mode processor

 - Calculators, rulers, pencils, pens, books, and notes will be allowed during tests. - Any device capable of compiling or emulating any 80x86 code is not allowed during in-class portions of the tests. - No makeup will be provided for any test. - Any request for regarding must be submitted to the grader within one week of the return date.